ludwiglierhammer/glamod-marine-processing/obs-suite/docs/source/index.rst

 This step places the reformatted correction files in the release directory in the marine data directory (*release*/NOC_corrections/*cor_version*) ready to be merged with the CDM data files.
+The time needed will depend on the period pre-processed.
+However if the job terminates due to insufficient time allocation, the period remaining to be pre-processed can be launched independently, and it will not affect the files already processed.

 The reformatted files are merged with the level1a data by the following command: